Dreams about William S. Burroughs

 Dreams, however, have provided an education not just for Burroughs but for many of his fans as well.
 In fact, many fans have had dreams about Burroughs himself, and thus it occurred to RealityStudio to begin collecting these.
 It was relatively easy to find a bunch of dreams about Burroughs on the web, thus continuing to demonstrate how great an impact the writer had on not just culture but on individuals too.

 Have you ever had a dream about William Burroughs?
-Submit it to RealityStudio by using the contact form.
+Feel free to submit it to RealityStudio.

 Dreams about William S. Burroughs

 Long before Burroughs published My Education, Jack Kerouac published his Book of Dreams.
 Burroughs — called “Bull Hubbard” in the book — figures in many of Kerouac’s dreams.
 Here are a few of the better ones:

 Further, earlier heat with Bull, we’re walking past the San Remo and he has his knife out playing with it and we pass two burly cops who do a double take seeing this and start after us, someone yells here they come! and Bull and I start running — I tear off and over the barbed wire fence tearing my clothes and shoes… [p187]

 Irwin Garden had gone to Frisco I heard, I’m in Mexico City or somewhere, I go look up Bull Hubbard at his new apartment house pad — His name is misspelled Jurroughs on the metal plates — June is still alive in the old New Orleans-dry canal-Florida-glittering boulevard associating of it — but actually not for when I ring, no one in, and go around corner to a lunchroom and call from a wall phone while waiting to be served, it’s 2 snickering hipsters answer the phone and Bull doesn’t seem to be in… [p91]